April 2024

 • Figure 4 : polygon colliders

 We only have to calculate these polygons once at startup.
 Then we maintain an Array of polygons for collision detection.
 To detect if a point (the racer) is inside a Polygon (a rock), we use the standard method Polygon#contains(Vector2).
 For an early out, we first use poly.getBoundingRectangle().contains(vec2) to cheaply discard cases where the point is not even inside the polygon’s bounding rectangle.
 To reduce the number of collision tests to check, we make use of a spatial hash.
 We divided the world into a grid and keep an array of collider polygons per grid cell (‘a bucket’).
 If a rock is large enough to span multiple grid cells, its polygon will be added to the bucket of each of those grid cells.
 Now to test for collision, we only need to work out in which grid cell the racer is located and test against the polygons from its bucket.
 So instead of testing hundreds of polygons per frame, we typically test two or three.
-Having found an efficient and accurate collision system, I also added the wind turbines and the gates as colliders, so it is possible to crash into those.
+Having found an efficient and accurate collision system, I also added the wind turbines and the start and finish gates as colliders, so it is possible to crash into those.

 Model cache